 Google Ad Manager allows you to traffic video line items and video creatives that request video assets via the Video Ad Serving Template (VAST), and provides a way for you to forecast and report on those lines items based on what delivered.

-While Ad Manager's main responsibility is to serve the VAST that contains the video media files, third-party VAST, tracking metrics, etc., it's not part of any additional processes once the VAST is delivered to the requesting source.
+While Ad Manager's main responsibility is to serve the VAST that contains the video media files, third-party VAST, tracking metrics, and so forth, it's not part of any additional processes once the VAST is delivered to the requesting source.

 When possible, it's recommended that you use the Google IMA SDK to request video ads.